-According to communication experts, the most effective form of communication is still face-to-face because much of the intended meaning behind a message is subliminal (facial expressions, body language, etc.).
+According to communication experts, the most effective form of communication is still face-to-face because much of the intended meaning behind a message is subliminal such as facial expressions, body language, etc.

 The next most effective means of communication is a phone call.
-While you miss the body language and facial expressions, you can hear the tone of voice which can provide a clue to the intended meaning of the message (stress, hurt, anger, frustration, etc.).
+While you miss the body language and facial expressions, you can hear the tone of voice which can provide a clue to the intended meaning of the message such as stress, hurt, anger, frustration, etc.

 Email messages tend to be more effective than text messages.
 Why?
-Most people who send text messages tend to utilize acronyms more than in an email message.
-Acronyms such as “LOL” (laugh out loud), etc. may be meaningful if you know what the letters stand for but, if you’re dealing with someone who doesn’t, the meaning is lost and you leave your recipient confused and possibly frustrated.
+Most people who send text messages tend to utilize acronyms and emojis much more than in an email message.
+Acronyms such as “LOL” (laugh out loud), etc. may be meaningful if you know what the letters stand for but, if you’re dealing with someone who doesn’t, the meaning becomes lost, and you leave your recipient confused and possibly frustrated.

-In these modern times, however, email and texting are here to stay (at least until the next generation of geek-communication is invented).
+In these modern times, however, email and texting are here to stay.
+Or, at least until the next generation of geek-communication is invented!